grafana/agent/docs/developer/release/3-update-version-in-code.md

     3. Update appropriate places in the codebase that have the previous version with the new version determined above.

+        You can run the following command to update the version in the codebase:

+        ```
+        AGENT_VERSION=VERSION ./tools/generate-version-files.sh
+        ```

         * Do **not** update the `operations/helm` directory.
 It is updated independently from Agent releases.

 3. Create a PR to merge to main (must be merged before continuing).